Chenxin516/AVC_project_MSIA423_2022/README.md

 ├── config                            <- Directory for configuration files │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
+│   ├── config.yaml                   <- Configuration of model parameters and variables in yaml file
 │   ├── flaskconfig.py                <- Configurations for Flask API
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── model/                        <- Data used for model development and metric summaries of the model │   ├── raw/                          <- Raw data and processed data │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
-│
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
 |
-├── dockerfiles/                      <- Directory for all project-related Dockerfiles │   ├── Dockerfile.app                <- Dockerfile for building image to run web app │   ├── Dockerfile.run                <- Dockerfile for building image to execute run.py
+├── dockerfiles/                      <- Directory for all project-related Dockerfiles │   ├── Dockerfile.app                <- Dockerfile for building image to run web app │   ├── Dockerfile.pipline            <- Dockerfile for running model pipeline
+│   ├── Dockerfile.run_rds            <- Dockerfile for building image to run rds
+│   ├── Dockerfile.run_s3             <- Dockerfile for building image to run s3
-│   ├── Dockerfile.test               <- Dockerfile for building image to run unit tests
+│   ├── Dockerfile                    <- Dockerfile for building image to databases and model pipepline │   ├── Dockerfile.test               <- Dockerfile for building image to testing
 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
 │
 ├── reference/                        <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project.
-No executable Python files should live in this folder.
 │
 ├── test/                             <- Files necessary for running model tests (see documentation below) │
-├── app.py                            <- Flask wrapper for running the web app ├── run.py                            <- Simplifies the execution of one or more of the src scripts
+├── app.py                            <- Flask wrapper for running the web app ├── run_model.py                      <- Simplifies the execution of one or more of the src scripts
+├── run_rds.py                        <- Simplifies the execution of one or more of the src scripts
-├── run.py                            <- Simplifies the execution of one or more of the src scripts
+├── run_s3.py                         <- Simplifies the execution of one or more of the src scripts
+├── pipeline.sh                       <- sh file for running model pipeline
 ├── requirements.txt                  <- Python package dependencies
 ```